ylhyra/ylhyra_content/data/Magnús_Jochum_Pálsson/Pípulækningar.md

         "meaning": "Recently I've begun calling tradesmen instead."
       },
       "s_fpCngpQEKMd": {
-        "meaning": "Then I pay them an outrageous amount of money for nothing" },
+        "meaning": "Then I pay them outrageous amounts of money for nothing."
+      },
       "s_nXYz8Opb6q": {
         "meaning": "I have lost all faith in seeking out doctors when something happens to me."